 Q: Is there any extra cost on top of the entry fee?

 No. In the past, participants had to wire the money via a bank transfer.
-Starting this year, the payment will be completed online using a credit card, avoiding expensive bank fees.
+Since 2017, the payment is completed online using a credit card, avoiding expensive bank fees.

 Q: Are the flags marking the course gone for real?